 For example, a simple compilation of data (for example, a list of telephone numbers or prices) generally would not pass the originality threshold.
 Generally speaking, there must be some reduction of the database to a material form, and some intellectual effort in the creation of that material (See for example IceTV Pty Ltd v Nine Network Australia Pty Ltd (2009)).

 In the case of Clearview AI, however, where the subject data was photos of individuals rather than bland list “data”, copyright protection would likely apply to the images collected by the company’s data scraping efforts.
-Photographs taken by individuals are a ‘literary work’ for the purposes of the Copyright Act, with authorship (and unless an agreement is in place that suggests otherwise, ownership) being determined in this context by the person who ‘took’ the photograph.
+Photographs are ‘artistic works’ for purposes of the Copyright Act, with authorship (and unless an agreement is in place that suggests otherwise, ownership) being determined in this context by the person who ‘took’ the photograph.

 Note, however, that (assuming that the photographers in question had not assigned their rights to the photographs to the website operator), any action against Clearview would have to be taken by the photographers themselves, which would rely on those individuals having knowledge of Clearview AI’s practices.
 Given the sheer size of the database collated, and what the images were used for, this may be unlikely.